Kaffiend/electron-angular-ngrx/README.md

 [![GitHub license](https://img.shields.io/github/license/Kaffiend/electron-angular-ngrx.svg)](https://github.com/Kaffiend/electron-angular-ngrx/blob/master/LICENSE)

 # Mission
 The mission of this project is to provide a simple quick start seed that works with `@angular/cli` not against it or hacked around ejection of the underlying webpack.
-This is to hopefully keep this seed's build and development process easy to maintain and build on.
+This is to keep this seed's build and development process easy to maintain and build on.
 This seed takes a low impact approach to some of the issues plagued by angular electron seeds.
-This seed currently uses gulp and various, tried and true packages such as `browserlink` to instead proxy the electron window, and the electron process is monitored with nodemon to restart its process on changes during live-reload, and HMR development workflow.
+This seed uses tried and true packages such as `browserlink` to instead proxy the electron window, instead of reloading through services such as electron-connect.
+The electron process is monitored with nodemon to restart its process on changes during live-reload, and HMR development workflow.
+All building and serving is still done by the CLI.
+We just proxy the connection to the CLI services via Gulp tasks.
+All STDOUT output from the CLI during tasks is passed through the wrapping Gulp Task to your process so you can still see it working in the background.

 # Table of Contents
 - [Electron Angular NGRX](#electron-angular-ngrx)